This session was cancelled

 Ms. Henriette Noutchogouin, Co-CEO, Groupe NJS Cameroun

-Today, Henriette Noutchogouin continues to contribute to the development of NJS Group companies while managing her own companies.
-Her expertise and leadership are recognized in the industry, and she is appreciated for her strategic vision and commitment to the Cameroonian economy.
+Henriette is the CO-CEO of NJS group.
+Her expertise and leadership are recognized in the industry.
+She is appreciated for her strategic vision and commitment to the Cameroonian economy.